- Program Details

 Inpatient Teaching Rounds - Highland Hospital

 Teaching rounds at Highland Hospital have gradually evolved from the traditional conference room discussions to predominantly bedside experiences.
 These rounds are conducted three to four days a week by attending physicians skilled in physical diagnosis and bedside teaching.
 Examples follow:

 - Stethoscope Rounds : Cardiologists follow resident teams and teach cardiac auscultation skills.

 - "Sherlock Holmes Rounds" : Conducted by master clinician, Bilal Ahmed, MD, with emphasis on observational skills in clinical medicine.

 - Bugs and Drugs Rounds: Infectious Disease attendings discuss challenging infectious disease cases.

 Noon conferences are held five days a week at both Strong Memorial Hospital and Highland Hospital.
 Each year, the series begins with coverage of common medical emergencies.
-For the remainder of the year, the conferences series covers core topics in ambulatory and inpatient internal medicine.
+For the remainder of the year, the conference series covers core topics in ambulatory and inpatient internal medicine.
 Also included are twice-monthly journal club, twice-monthly EKG conference, and monthly morbidity and mortality conference.
 On the first Friday of each month, noon conference is a program business meeting, so residents can discuss issues and concerns with the Chief Residents and Program Directors.
 Other Friday noon conferences (referred to as Fun Fridays) cover a wide range on entertaining non-medical topics.